lbnl-science-it/cborg-web/content/english/pages/models.md

 {{< /accordion >}}

-{{< accordion "Anthropic Claude Sonnet" >}}
+{{< accordion "Anthropic Claude 3.5 Sonnet" >}}

 Claude has superior reasoning and code analysis capabilities compared to other leading models, but can be expensive in the largest variants.
 The 200K token context window is large compared to competitors.
+The 3.5 Sonnet is the latest version of Claude, outperforming 3.0 Opus with lower cost and faster inference speed.

 - **Endpoint Location**: Amazon Web Services (US West)
 - **Use Cases**: Chat, Text Summarization, Image Description